cnorick/curse-of-strahd-notes/Misc/Vistani.md

 1. The target is unable to perform a certain kind of act involving fine motor control, such as tying knots, writ­ing, playing an instrument, sewing, or casting spells that have somatic components.
 When this curse ends, the Vistana takes **1d6 psychic damage**
 2. The target's appearance changes in a sinister yet purely cosmetic way.
 For example, the curse can place a scar on the target's face, turn the target's teeth into yellow fangs, or give the target bad breath.
 When this curse ends, the Vistana it takes **1d6 psychic damage**
 3. The target gains vulnerability to a damage type of the Vistana's choice.
 When this curse ends, the Vistana takes **3d6 psychic damage**.
 4. The target has disadvantage on ability checks and saving throws tied to one ability score of the Vistana's choice.
-When this curse ends, the Vistana takes 3d6 psychic damage.
+When this curse ends, the Vistana takes **3d6 psychic damage**
 5. The target's attunement to one magic item (chosen by the DM) ends, and the target can't attune to the cho­sen item until the curse ends.
-When this curse ends, the Vistana takes Sd6 psychic damage.
+When this curse ends, the Vistana takes **5d6 psychic damage**
 6. The target is blinded, deafened, or both.
-When this curse ends, the Vistana takes 5d6 psychic damage.
+When this curse ends, the Vistana takes **5d6 psychic damage**

 ## Evil Eye
-#todo
+-  As an action, a Vistana can target a creature within **10 feet** that the Vistana can see.
+This magical ability, which the Vistani call the Evil Eye, **d****uplicates the duration and effect of the animal friendship, charm person, or hold person spell (Vistana's choice)**, but requires neither so­matic nor material components.
+-   The **spell save DC is 8 + the caster's proficiency bonus+ the caster's Charisma modifier.** If the target succeeds on the save, the Vistana is blinded until the end of the Vistana's next turn.
+A Vistana who uses Evil Eye can't use it again before finishing a short or long rest.
+Once a target succeeds on a saving throw against a Vistana's Evil Eye, it is immune to the Evil Eye of all Vistani for 24 hours